Skip to main content

-How to use the Expiry Date for compliance content
+How to use the Renewal Cycle (Expiry Date) for compliance content

-Ensure your Users are revisiting important mandatory training, when necessary, by implementing an Expiry Date.
+Ensure your Users are revisiting important mandatory training, when necessary, by implementing a Renewal Cycle (aka Expiry Date).

 Aaron-Spencer avatar